OWASP/CheatSheetSeries/cheatsheets/Password_Storage_Cheat_Sheet.md

 - More sophisticated algorithms such as [Markov chains](https://github.com/magnumripper/JohnTheRipper/blob/bleeding-jumbo/doc/MARKOV) or [PRINCE](https://github.com/hashcat/princeprocessor)
 - Patterns or masks (such as "1 capital letter, 6 lowercase letters, 1 number").

-The cracking process is not guaranteed to be successful, and will depend on a number of factors:
+The cracking process is not guaranteed to be successful, and the success rate will depend on a number of factors:

 - The strength of the password.
 - The speed of the algorithm (or work factor for modern algorithms).